programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 We could equally have created our triples this way:

     "Charles Rosen" wasTaughtPianoBy "Moriz Rosenthal" .
-    "Moriz Rosenthal" wasTaughtPianoBy "Charles Rosen" .
+    "Moriz Rosenthal" wasTaughtPianoBy "Franz Liszt" .

-We're making up examples so we can do what we like, but if you want to link your data to other datasets in the 'linked data cloud' you should look at what conventions are used in those datasets and do the same.
+We're making up examples simply for the purposes of illustration, but if you want to link your data to other datasets in the 'linked data cloud' you should look at what conventions are used in those datasets and do the same.
 Actually this is one of the most useful features of LOD because much of the work has been done for you.
-People have spent a lot of time developing ways of modelling information within a particular area of study and thinking about how relationships within that area can be represetned.
+People have spent a lot of time developing ways of modelling information within a particular area of study and thinking about how relationships within that area can be represented.
 These models are generally known as ontologies.
 An ontology is an abstraction that allows particular knowledge about the world to be represented.
-Ontologies, in this sense, are quite new and they were designed to do what a hiearchical [taxonomy](https://en.wikipedia.org/wiki/Taxonomy_(general) does (think of the classification of species in the [Linnean system](https://en.wikipedia.org/wiki/Linnaean_taxonomy), but more flexibly.
+Ontologies, in this sense, are quite new and they were designed to do what a hiearchical [taxonomy](https://en.wikipedia.org/wiki/Taxonomy) does (think of the classification of species in the [Linnean system](https://en.wikipedia.org/wiki/Linnaean_taxonomy), but more flexibly.

 An ontology is more flexible because it is non-hierarchical.
 It aims to represent the fluidity of the real world, where things can be related to each other in more complex ways than are represented by a hierarchical tree-like structure.
 Instead, an ontology is more like a spider's web.

-Whatever you are looking to represent with LOD, we suggest that you find an existing ontology and use it, rather than try to write your own.
+Whatever you are looking to represent with LOD, we suggest that you find an existing vocabulary and use it, rather than try to write your own.
 The main page here has [a list of some of the most popular vocabularies](http://semanticweb.org/wiki/Main\_Page.html).

 Since our example above focuses on pianists, it would be a good idea to find an appropriate ontology rather than create our own system.
 In fact there is [an ontology for music](http://www.musicontology.com/).
 As well as a well-developed specification it also has some useful examples of its use.
 You can have a look at the [Getting started pages](http://www.musicontology.com/docs/getting-started.html) to get a sense of how you might use that particular ontology.